ylingene/lingene/content/collections/nostalgia/index.md

 ---
 title: Nostalgia
 location: East Coast
-date: "2021-10-14"
+date: "2025-08-31"
-backgroundColor: "#438555"
+backgroundColor: "#911c20"
-hero: ../../images/photography/east-coast-2021/ec-30.jpg
+hero: ../../images/photography/east-coast-2025/ec-76-camden-hills-state-park.jpg
-heroAlt: prairie in Massachusetts
+heroAlt: Sunset at Camden Hills State Park, Maine
-photos: ../../galleries/east-coast-2021.yaml
+photos: ../../galleries/east-coast-2025.yaml
 ---

-Having grown up on the east coast, I often find myself longing for the warm summer evenings, crisp winter air, and distinct nature and foliage.
-I loved peering into my backyard with the dappled sunlight illuminating through tall maple trees on a summer afternoon.
+Home is surviving the stifling hot and humid summers and frigid winters.
+But it is also taking peaceful walks on a summer evening after the heat recedes and feeling alive, breathing in the crisp, dry air on a sunny winter day.
+It is walking through a sea of vibrant, blooming flowers in spring and warm, colorful leaves in autumn.
+Home is the charming seasonal life on the East Coast.

-This collection features scenes from New York City, Massachusetts, Maine, and New Hampshire during the summer and fall seasons.
+The memories of home span the past four years, from 2021 to 2025, but this collection will continue to evolve as I revisit home.
+They include scenes from Massachusetts, Washington D.C., New York, Maine, New Hampshire, and Vermont.